cztomczak/cefpython/api/WindowUtils.md

 Windows-only.
 This method processes WM_SIZE message which is sent to a window after its size has changed.

+Do not call this function unless you know what you're doing, as it can sometimes cause app hanging during window resize.
+You should call instead the `UpdateBrowserSize` method with the help of `cef.PostTask`.

 ### OnEraseBackground (Win)